sbi-dev/sbi/README.md

 ## Citation

-If you use `sbi` consider citing the [sbi software paper](https://doi.org/10.21105/joss.02505), in addition to the original research articles describing the specifc sbi-algorithm(s) you are using:
+If you use `sbi` consider citing the [sbi software paper](https://doi.org/10.21105/joss.02505), in addition to the original research articles describing the specific sbi-algorithm(s) you are using:

 ```
 @article{tejero-cantero2020sbi,